nicholaswmin/dyno/README.md

 Every recorded value is tracked as a `Metric`, represented as a [histogram][hgram] with statistically relevant properties.

-### Histogram
+### Metric structure

-A metric is represented as a histogram with the following properties:
+A `Metric` is represented as a histogram with the following properties:

 | name        | description                       |
 |-------------|-----------------------------------|